Make some room in the crisper.

 If you tend to consume your cannabis products in a matter of days, not weeks, good for you: Time is not kind to marijuana, in any of its forms.
 In a matter of months, flower dries out, edibles go rancid, and even concentrates lose their potency.

-But a new study suggests that refrigerating or freezing may slow the degradation of THC – at least in concentrated forms, which inherently have a longer shelf life than cannabis flower or edibles.
+But a 2019 study suggests that refrigerating or freezing may slow the degradation of THC – at least in concentrated forms, which inherently have a longer shelf life than cannabis flower or edibles.

 Conducted in Italy and published last week in Forensic Science International, the study measured the level of THC in “herbal and resin materials” at 100-day intervals, and under different conditions, over a four-year period.